Bethany United Church of Christ

 Check out the website at www.pilgrimcf.org and like the church on Facebook or follow the church on Twitter @pilgrimchurchcf for all the latest news and event information.

-Bible studies include: Tuesday at 10:30 a.m. in the Adult Library.
-The Wednesday Bible Study will begin Oct.
-5 at 7 p.m.
+The Bible studies include: Tuesday at 10:30 a.m. in the Adult Library.
+The Wednesday Bible Study will begin in September.
 Everyone is welcome to attend.

 Pilgrim invites the community to its next event to support the Save Our Steeple Campaign on Aug.
 21 following worship at 11:30 a.m.
 Lemonade on the Lawn will take place with several lemonades and kick-off of the Tupperware Fundraiser for the Steeple.
 A raffle will take place for four tickets to a Rubber Ducks baseball game.

-Northampton UMC is located at 852 West Bath Road.
-Check out all that's happening at www.numchurch.org, call 330-929-0015 or check out the Facebook page for more information.
+Northampton UMC is at 852 W. Bath Road.
+Check out all that's happening at www.numchurch.org, call the office at 330-929-0015 or check out the Facebook page for more information about any of the ministries.

 On Aug.
-21, the Rev. Crossland will speak on "Yet Once More," and will also be observing the Sacrament of Holy Communion.
-The church's final outdoor service of the summer will be on Aug.
-28 at 10:30 a.m., where the message will be "Repaid at the Resurrection."
-Bring a lawn chair and wear comfortable summer clothes and sandals.
+14, Rev. Crossland will speak on "Something Better Comes Along."
+On Aug.
+21, the Sacrament of Holy Communion will be observed and Rev. Crossland will focus on "Yet Once More."
+She will end the month of August with the church's last outdoor service of the summer on Aug.
+28 by speaking on "Repaid at the Resurrection."
+For the outdoor service, bring a lawn chair and wear comfortable summer clothes and sandals.
 Gather in the memorial garden area, in the church's backyard.
-Following the service, plan to stay and enjoy an old - fashioned Ice Cream Social.
+Following the service, plan to stay for the Ice Cream Social.
+In the event of rain, the service and Ice Cream Social will be moved indoors.

 St. John's Episcopal Church